ARTICLES OF INCORPORATION

 (d) Each office is for a term of one year and until a successor is elected, whichever period is longer.

-(e) At each annual meeting of the Members an election is held to fill the seats of the directors whose term is expiring.
+(e) At each annual meeting of the Members an election is held to fill the seats of the officers whose term is expiring.

 (f) The directors are not necessarily residents of the State of HAWAII.